praekeltfoundation/vumi-whatsapp/README.md

 `API_HOST` - The host to connect to for the WhatsApp API.
 Defaults to whatsapp.turn.io

 `API_TOKEN` - The auth token to use for the WhatsApp API.

+`REDIS_URL` - The URL to use to connect to Redis.
+Optional.
+If supplied, enables Turn conversation claim expiry messages.